ketonix/simple-web-usb/README.md

 # simple-web-usb
-Communicate with a Ketonix (Green/Blue Bluetooth) device using web-usb
+Simple example of how to communicate with a Ketonix (Green/Blue Bluetooth) device using web-usb